wasmerio/old-docs.wasmer.io/docs/runtime/c-integration/examples/host-functions/host-functions.md

 The main idea here, is that we want to assign our "get_counter" function to the "get_counter" key in our importObject.
 And since we are using the default "env" namespace, these functions should be nested under the "env" object in our `importObject`.

-Depending on the wasm module, the function may need to be nested differently.
+Depending on the WASM module, the function may need to be nested differently.
 You will want to take a look at the module's documentation, or the module's source language documentation to see how the import object should be nested to expose the function to the module.

 Next, we will take a look at handling errors from a WebAssembly module!